DCVostok/vostok-1-frmwrk-vn-arduino/README.md

 2. [Install VS_Code+PlatformIO](https://docs.platformio.org/en/latest/integration/ide/vscode.html#ide-vscode)
 3. Create PlatformIO project and configure a platform option in [platformio.ini](http://docs.platformio.org/page/projectconf.html) file:
 Note: You can use PlatformIO project example [Blink](examples/Platformio/Blink)
 4. Wait until PlatformIO prepare project, Platform IO automatically download all the necessary components.

+5. Click **PlatfromIO:Build** button.
+Note 1: Russian or other unicode characters in the path to the project or platform io core may cause problems.
-Note: On Windows requires an installed git.
+Note 2: On Windows requires an installed git.
 Github authorization may be requested.
-5. Click **PlatfromIO:Build** button.
 ## Example platformio.ini
 ```ini
 [env:Vostok_uno]